DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

   }

   /**
-   * Selects words that fit within the maxWidth for a single line.
+   * Selects words that fit within maxWidth for a single line.
    *
    * @param i Current word index
    * @param words Array of words to process